Parent page: Laying out Your PCB

 To quickly create an identical copy of an existing rule, use the duplicate feature.
 This feature can be accessed in two ways:

-For the PCB rules system to know to which objects a given rule applies, it needs to know the scope of that rule, i.e. the extent of its application.
-Scoping, or targeting the rule, is performed in the PCB Rules and Constraints Editor dialog by configuring the Where the Object Matches options.
+Altium NEXUS's PCB editor is a rules-driven environment.
+Design requirements are enforced through a well-defined set of design rules that collectively define the constraints for the board.
+Design rules target specific objects within a design.
+For the PCB rules system to know for which objects a given rule applies, it needs to know the scope of that rule, i.e. the extent of its application.
+Scoping, or targeting the rule, is performed in the PCB Rules and Constraints Editor dialog.

 Rather than being restricted to a predefined list of possible target options, each design rule can be more tightly scoped by writing what is called a Query.